Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Limitations

-While \methodname demonstrates promising results, several limitations warrant discussion.
-First, the computational cost of maintaining and updating probabilistic models (e.g., Gaussian Processes for surrogate modeling of objectives, posteriors over $\pmb{\lambda}$ and $\pmb{\alpha}$) can become significant with a large number of objectives $L$ or many iterations $M$.
+\textbf{Computational Cost.} The computational cost of maintaining and updating probabilistic models (e.g., Gaussian Processes for surrogate modeling of objectives, posteriors over $\pmb{\lambda}$ and $\pmb{\alpha}$) can become significant with a large number of objectives $L$ or many iterations $M$.
 While active sampling aims to be efficient, the overhead of GP training and acquisition function optimization in the local component, and sensitivity analysis in \trustmethod, could be a bottleneck for very high-dimensional problems or extremely rapid interaction requirements.

-Second, although \methodname is designed to manage cognitive load, the interactive nature still requires DM engagement.
+\textbf{Cognitive Load.} Although \methodname is designed to manage cognitive load, the interactive nature still requires DM engagement.
 The effectiveness of the framework relies on the DM's ability to provide meaningful feedback on soft-hard bounds.
-DM fatigue, inconsistency, or difficulty in articulating complex multi-level preferences could impact performance.
+DM fatigue, inconsistency, or difficulty in articulating complex multi-level preferences (as indicated by the user study results in Figure \ref{fig:user-study-results}) could impact performance.
 Our assumption of a single bound modification per iteration simplifies feedback but might be restrictive for DMs wishing to express more complex preference changes simultaneously.

+\textbf{Generalizability of Evaluations.} The goal of our simulation-based experiments was to mimic humans in decision-making scenarios as closely as possible.
+While we followed the standard in current literature, we acknowledge that humans often have complex decision-making patterns which are difficult to perfectly replicate, especially when it comes to novel feedback mechanisms such as soft-hard bounds.
+For instance, regarding our simulation setup, it is difficult to simulate the effects of \trustmethod.
+However, even without such simulations of \trustmethod, we observe enhanced performance.
 Finally, our user study (Section~\ref{sec:user-study}), while insightful, was conducted on a specific AI-generated image selection task with a particular DM pool (MTurk workers).
+Our quantitative proxy for confidence, Iteration Stop Efficiency (ISE), may possibly be confounded with the MTurk workers' fatigue or any time constraints.
 Further studies across diverse domains and with domain experts may help to fully assess the generalizability and practical utility of \methodname and \trustmethod.

-\subsection{Broader Impacts}
+\section{Broader Impacts}